linalangford235/weather-app/README.md

 ## To start app

+1. Clone repo
+2. Run command 'npm install' from root of project inside VS code terminal or cmd
-1. Run `ng serve` for a dev server.
+3. Run `ng serve`
-2. Navigate to `http://localhost:4200/` (The app will automatically reload if you change any of the source files.)
+4. Navigate to `http://localhost:4200/` (The app will automatically reload if you change any of the source files.)

 ## Running unit tests